Athul222/RESTFUL-API---Flask/README.md

 # RESTFUL API

 Hey folks, I've created a RESTFUL API using flask, SQLAlchemy where you can search for a different endpoints to get different variety of responses.
-I've provided a detailed API description on the DESCRIPTION.md.
+I've provided a detailed [API description](https://documenter.getpostman.com/view/32134553/2sA3dxFCaB).
 Hope you find this usefull!

 ## Table of Contents